salimkapadia/social-login-with-hapi/README.md

 # Social-Login-With-Hapi
-The source code provided is an example of how to setup social login functinoality into your node application.
+The source code provided is an example of how to setup social login functionality into your node application.

 # Dependencies
 The backend will use the following technologies and frameworks: